Generic selectors

 Humility is required to repent of sin to God.
 A repentant attitude is often manifested as deep sorrow:

-2 CORINTHIANS 7:9-10 And so I rejoice—not because you were caused to sorrow, but because you sorrowed unto repentance; for you sorrowed in a godly manner, so that you were not injured by us in any way.
-10 For sorrow unto repentance before God works out salvation not to be repented of; but the sorrow of the world works out death.
+2 CORINTHIANS 7:9-10 Now I rejoice, not that you were made sorry, but that your sorrow led to repentance.
+For you were made sorry in a godly manner, that you might suffer loss from us in nothing.
+10 For godly sorrow produces repentance leading to salvation, not to be regretted; but the sorrow of the world produces death.

-2 CHRONICLES 7:14 If My people, who are called by My name, shall humble themselves and pray, and seek My face, and turn from their wicked ways, then I will hear from heaven and will forgive their sin and will heal their land.
+2 CHRONICLES 7:14 “if My people who are called by My name will humble themselves, and pray and seek My face, and turn from their wicked ways, then I will hear from heaven, and will forgive their sin and heal their land.

 Seeking God is what fasting is all about.
 It is the means by which we draw close to Him.
 Upon hearing of the ruined state of Jerusalem, Nehemiah mourned and sought God.
 In his prayer, he admitted their sins and then reminded God of His promises.
 Notice verses 6-9 in particular: